OpenLiveWriter/OpenLiveWriter/docs/MAC-PARITY-STATUS.md

   width/height back to natural size).
 Both the HTML attributes and matching inline styles are set — the editor stylesheet's `img { height: auto }` would otherwise override the height attribute.
-- **Rotate:** CW/CCW rotate the image in 90° steps via a CSS `transform`.
-  **Deviation from Windows:** Windows bakes rotation into the pixels; here it survives publish as an inline style.
-Honest and revertible, but consumers that strip inline styles lose it.
+- **Rotate:** CW/CCW rotate the image in 90° steps, **baked into the pixels** by `ImageEditorService.Rotate90` (SkiaSharp): the selected image's bytes are pulled from its data-URI `src` (or downloaded proxy-aware for web pictures), rotated, and re-embedded as a new PNG data URI via `OLWBridge.replaceSelectedImageSrc`, which also swaps any explicit display width/height and clears legacy CSS transforms.
+This matches Windows (CSS `transform` rotate was fragile for publishing).
+WebView undo does not cover the bridge rewrite (best-effort, documented).
 - **Border:** a Border toggle applies/removes a solid inline border (default 1px `#999999`, or the last-used color); width and color are editable in the Picture Properties dialog.